skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the docks to find work.
 It appears as though a ship is currently under construction.

 They mill around town and look for Garret.
-(Prince Lorman) There they find that Garret is in jail.
+There they find that Garret is in jail.
 Apparently he was in the tavern when someone spoke ill of Dravis Lorman.
 He unwisely defended his father's honor (at least he had the wit to leave out the fact that Dravis was his father) and lost badly.
 The man he attacked was a nobleman, and so Garret was tossed into jail for one month, or until he could come up with the unlikely sum of 15 gold.

 The players bail him out.
 As he sees Endo, he cries out, "Sensei!" and hugs him.
 Endo stands with his hands at his sides, embarrassed.
 This is